sama-sn/home_lab_manual/README.md

 - Use the `pcap` file from the packet capture.
 Learn what vulnerabilities the attacker used for exploitation.
 - Also, you can perform memory analysis using `vmem` files (you can see them when you take a snapshot of the machine).
 These files can help if you consider a scenario where the SOC team finds abnormal activity and takes a memory dump of that system.

+### Phase2 summary:
+Plan: Probably DNS manipulation using dnscat2 or bloodhound poc on the active directory system present in the LAN network.

 ### Detailed steps:

 ## [Note]